Telepractice is an appropriate model of service delivery for audiologists and SLPs.

-Computer-based clinical applications are common in audiology today (Choi, Lee, Park, Oh, & Park, 2007; Kokesh, Ferguson, Patricoski, & LeMaster (2009).
-For example, audiometers; auditory brainstem response (ABR), otoacoustic emissions (OAEs), and immittance testing equipment; and hearing aid systems are frequently computer peripherals, which can be interfaced to existing telepractice networks.
+Computer-based clinical applications are common in audiology today (Choi, Lee, Park, Oh, & Park, 2007; Kokesh, Ferguson, Patricoski, & LeMaster, 2009).
+For example, telepractitioners frequently use computer peripherals—such as audiometers, hearing aid systems, and auditory brainstem response (ABR), otoacoustic emissions (OAEs), and immittance testing equipment—that can be interfaced to existing telepractice networks.
 Manufacturers are now promoting equipment with synchronous or store-and-forward capabilities.

 Modification of Assessment and Treatment Techniques and Materials

-Clinicians who deliver telepractice services must possess specialized knowledge and skills in selecting assessments and interventions that are appropriate to the technology and that take into consideration client/patient and disorder variables.
-Hence, assessment and therapy procedures and materials may need to be modified and adapted to accommodate the lack of physical contact with the client/patient.
+Clinicians who deliver telepractice services must possess specialized knowledge and skills in selecting assessments and interventions that are appropriate to the technology and that take into consideration client and disorder variables.
+Assessment and therapy procedures and materials may need to be modified or adapted to accommodate the lack of physical contact with the client.
 These modifications should be reflected in the interpretation and documentation of the service.

 School Setting Considerations